jonathanw82/the-honey-pot/documents/testing.md

 **Result:** Works as intended.

-**Test:** The create blog button takes the user to the blog create form the required fields give feed back, the upload image button opens a local box for selection of images and the save button saves the for and rediredts to the blog. the backbutton redirets to the same place.
+**Test:** The create blog button takes the user to the blog create form.
+The required fields give feed back, the upload image button opens a local box for selection of images and the save button saves the form and redirects to the blog.
+The backbutton redirects to the same place.

 **Result:** Works as intended.